Skip to content

 Overview

-The GCP resource type allows KubeCloudScaler to manage Google Cloud Platform compute resources based on time periods.
-This enables cost optimization by automatically scaling GCP resources up or down according to your schedule.
+The Gcp resource type allows KubeCloudScaler to manage Google Cloud Platform compute resources based on time periods.
+This enables cost optimization by automatically starting and stopping GCP resources according to your schedule.

 Authentication